Philippines' oil still in troubled waters after South China Sea ruling

 CNOOC did not respond to a request for comment.

-China wants to resolve the South China Sea issue through talks and is willing to set aside disputes for joint development before a resolution is reached, the ministry added.

-"China is willing to have consultations and dialogue with the Philippines about this," it said, without elaborating.

-Additional reporting by Florence Tan in SINGAPORE and Aizhu Chen and Ben Blanchard in BEIJING.; Writing by Martin Petty.; Editing by Lincoln Feast.
+Additional reporting by Florence Tan in SINGAPORE and Aizhu Chen in BEIJING.; Writing by Martin Petty.; Editing by Lincoln Feast.